-What you don’t need though, is that inner, lethal voice that criticizes you or downright shames you.
-It’s the voice that tells you that you’re messing up the little lives in your care, or that you’re simply not cut out for the job of motherhood.
-On some days, it whispers quietly, and you briefly forget it even exists.
+What you don’t need, though, is that inner lethal voice that criticizes you or downright shames you.
+It’s the voice that tells you that you’re messing up the little lives in your care or that you’re simply not cut out for the job of motherhood.
+Sometimes, it whispers quietly, and you briefly forget it even exists.
 On other days, the bully voice screams louder than a heavy metal band, and you’re tempted to throw in the towel and quit.

-If you’re tired of the inner critic messing with your mama-mojo, then it’s time to break up with these 3 things:
+If you’re tired of the inner critic messing with your mama-mojo, then dear mama, it’s time to break up with these three things:

 1. Break up with perfectionism.

 There’s a sticky note hanging near my desk with a line penned by author Anne Lamott: “Perfectionism is the voice of the oppressor, the enemy of the people.”
-I love this quote and bring it to mind when I find myself slipping into my perfectionist-mode tap dance.
+I love this quote and bring it to mind when slipping into my perfectionist-mode tap dance.

 As moms, when our ideals become the undercurrent of our thoughts and actions, the demands we place upon ourselves can inevitably trickle down, placing unreasonable demands on our kids.